 Richard (Dick) M. Gray: 1924 - 2017

-The Memorial Service/Life Celebration for Dick Gray will be Saturday, May 13 at 2:00 pm at the First Presbyterian Church of San Rafael, 1510 Fifth Avenue.
+The Memorial Service/Life Celebration for Dick Gray was held Saturday, May 13 at 2:00 pm at the First Presbyterian Church of San Rafael, 1510 Fifth Avenue.

 Click here to read his obituary.